 The Energetics & Healing Properties of Chlorophyll

-Chlorophyll is the blood of plants and it directly cleanses our blood.
+Chlorophyll is the blood of plants and it directly cleanses our Blood and replenishes fluids.
 Studies on anemic animals have shown significant results with no side effects.
 In most cases the red blood cell count returned to normal within a mere 4 or 5 days.
 Want to be stronger?
 Add in chlorophyll rich foods.

 Treats radiation poisoning